-Bilateral official development assistance (ODA) directly to developing countries plays an essential role in French development policy: 61% of France’s total official development assistance (ODA) in 2019 (€6.6 billion) was channelled through bilateral partnerships.
+Bilateral official development assistance (ODA), paid directly to developing countries, plays an essential role in French development policy, representing 61% (€6.6 billion) of France’s total assistance in 2019.

 Part of bilateral ODA is delivered by the Ministry for Europe and Foreign Affairs, through the Solidarity Fund for Innovative Projects (FSPI), technical expertise, crisis management and exit funding, programmed food assistance, local government support funds for volunteer and decentralized cooperation programmes and grants awarded to students from developing countries.